-As you might guess, I find the last two phases really important.
+As you might guess, I find the last two phases to be really important.
 But the first two are also important because they’re about continual learning, curiosity, growth, creativity, and more.
-I haven’t been able to stop myself from doing the first two phases, so I continue to repeat this simplicity cycle several times a year.
+I haven’t been able to stop myself from doing the first two phases, so I continue to repeat this simplicity cycle several times each year.

 The first two phases are where you get excited about something and are motivated to find out as much as you can.
 This is an essential human drive, and I would never want to suppress it.
 But here’s what I’ve learned about managing it well:

 Practice self-control.
-I have to hold myself back from acquiring in the Addition Phase.
-I do this by reminding myself of how much I wasted in the past when I bought too many things early on.
-It’s really hard to hold back when you’re excited.
-But it’s important to remember that following your every urge isn’t usually very helpful.
+I have to hold myself back from acquiring in the addition phase.
+I do this by reminding myself how much I wasted in the past when I bought too many things early on.
+It’s really hard to hold back when you’re excited, but it’s important to remember that following your every urge isn’t usually very helpful.

 Don’t believe the fantasy.
-The Inspiration Phase can be a wonderful thing, but sometimes it’s just a fantasy that grips hold of us.
+The inspiration phase can be a wonderful thing, but sometimes it’s just a fantasy that grips us.
 There’s nothing wrong with fantasy.
 But the reality of taking on a new challenge will be quite different once we dive into it.
-That’s not to say we shouldn’t go after it, but we should realize it will be very different than how we picture it, and probably not as exciting.
-And when it grips us and takes us to the Addition Phase, it can lead us to spend too much time or resources on unimportant things.
+That’s not to say we shouldn’t go after it, but we should realize that it will be very different than how we picture it—and probably not as exciting.
+And when it grips us and takes us to the addition phase, it can lead us to spend too much time or money on unimportant things.

 Take a step back.
-The Contemplation Phase can come at any time—maybe even before you start the Addition Phase.
-Right after you start it, you can pause to think about whether it’s worth pursuing.
+The contemplation phase can come at any time—maybe even before you start the addition phase.
+Right after you start the addition phase, you can pause to think about whether it’s worth pursuing.
 Take a step back and look at the big picture.
 Why are you doing this?
-Is it meaningful to you and meeting your true needs?
+Is it meaningful to you?
+Does it meet your true needs?
 Is the reality going to be anywhere close to the fantasy?
 What can you get rid of?
 What’s truly essential?

 Learn by paring down.
-The Paring Down Phase can be very liberating.
-Once you’ve had the realization that you want to simplify, it can be a huge burden to let go of things.
+The paring down phase can be very liberating.
+Once you’ve had the realization that you want to simplify, it can be a huge burden to let things go.
 At the same time, it can be difficult to let go if you’re still holding on to hope or fantasy.
 There’s also the painful regret of buying too much and being wasteful.
-But it’s not wasteful if you learned something from it or improved yourself.
+But it’s not wasteful if you’ve learned something from it or improved yourself.
 So give thanks, learn from the experience, and let go.

 Finding Your True Needs

-Going through the simplicity cycle helps you practice letting go of things you don’t really need.
-Often, they might actually be a burden you don’t want, and letting go can be very liberating.
+Going through the simplicity cycle helps you practice letting go of the things that you don’t really need.
+Often, they might actually be a burden that you don’t want, and letting go can be very liberating.

 Here are a few examples of things that didn’t satisfy a real need for me:

-Chess: I really enjoyed learning about chess, but the competitive aspect and the thousands of hours you need to spend on practice to get good were not worth it for me.
+Chess: I really enjoyed learning about chess, but the competitive aspect and the thousands of hours you need to spend on practice to get good at it weren’t worth it for me.
 Getting really good at chess didn’t hold real meaning.
 The true need was learning, and I can do that for free in many areas of life.